biorack/BASTet/doc/custom_analysis.rst

 Several convenient functions are used to allow the OpenMSI online viewer to interact with the analysis and to visualize it.
 The default implementations provided here simply indicate that the analysis does not support the data access operations required by the online viewer.
 Overwrite these functions in the derived analysis classes in order to interface them with the viewer.
 All viewer-related functions start with ``v\_...`` .

-NOTE: the default implementation of the viewer functions defined in ``omsi_analysis_base`` are designed to take care of the common requirement for providing viewer access to data from all depencies of an analysis.
+NOTE: the default implementation of the viewer functions defined in ``analysis_base`` are designed to take care of the common requirement for providing viewer access to data from all depencies of an analysis.
 In many cases, the default implementation is often sill called at the end of custom viewer functions.

 NOTE: The viewer functions typically support a viewerOption parameter. viewerOption=0 is expected to refer to the analysis itself.